wdc756/StarTrace/README.md

 ## Star Trace User Guide

 Star Trace works on a Token-Pattern-based system, designed to make combinations of strings, values, and even runtime variables.

 ### Tokens

 A Token is an object that holds information that, when evaluated, will return a string.
-There are several Token Types:
+Each Token subclass has these methods:
+- `evaluate()`: returns a string representation of the Token
+- `next()`: increments the internal index of the Token and returns the next value
+- `last()`: decrements the internal index of the Token and returns the previous value
+- `to_dict()`: returns a dict representation of the Token

 #### Constant Token: `ConstToken`

 A Constant Token can be made from any value or class that has a string representation.
 Upon passing the value into the `ConstToken` constructor, it will be stored in the `ConstToken.value` attribute.

-Each time you call `str(ConstToken)` or `ConstToken.evaluate()`, it will return the value stored in `ConstToken.value` as a string.
+Attributes:
+- `value`: the value that the Token will return as a str when evaluated

 ```python
 from startrace import ConstToken